 Your anniversary date is the date your system received approval to operate from the electric utility.
 If you have solar credits at your anniversary date, the electric utility will pay you a price specified by them (typically wholesale rates).
 At that point, your energy credits reset to zero.

-Q. Can I change my anniversary date?
+Q. Can I change the anniversary date of my permission to operate (PTO) or interconnection date?

 Yes.
 Your utility company will allow a one-time change to your anniversary date.
 Remember, if you have solar credits banked, this is when the utility company will pay you for the excess generation.
 If you have excess generation during the summer months, you want to be able to carry those credits into the fall and winter months to help offset your bills when your solar system is producing less energy.
 In general, we suggest that you set your anniversary date to the end of March.
 If you have electric heat or non-typical usage, your electric utility may recommend a different month.

 Our clients are faced with a wide variety of choices from the size of the panels (watts), to efficiency ratings, to the material they are made from (Monocrystalline, Polycrystalline or Thin Film), to their warranty, to where the solar panels are made.
 We currently only use Monocrystalline silicon panels for residential solar panel installations because of their even coloring and uniform appearance.
 This high-purity silicon is made of single-crystal wafer cells cut from cylindrical crystal slabs.
 The deep blue color of the panels is because they are made from a single continuous ingot.
 While they cost more than other types of silicon, they are also the most efficient, producing more power per square foot than other types.